richpauloo/beautiful-jekyll/_posts/2019-09-30-Race-to-the-Bottom.md

 In California's Central Valley, the hotspot of groundwater extraction, some fear that the 20 year implementation of SGMA creates a regulatory vacuum that some landowners will exploit until apprehended.

-> Look, in some places [of California] it’s literally a race to the bottom, because there are many farmers that are trying to do things now, before the [the Sustainable Groundwater Management Act (SGMA)] kicks in. - Jay Famiglietti, Hydrologist and Executive Director of the Global Institute for Water Security at the University of Saskatchewan
+> Look, in some places [of California] it’s literally a race to the bottom, because there are many farmers that are trying to do things now, before the [the Sustainable Groundwater Management Act (SGMA)] kicks in.
+>
+> -Jay Famiglietti, Hydrologist and Executive Director of the Global Institute for Water Security at the University of Saskatchewan

 Data from well completion reports in California confirms that agricultural wells are indeed being drilled deeper.
 Access to deeper groundwater is a hedge against drought, unreliable surface water supply, and the uncertainty of future legislation.
 It doesn't hurt to have more access to groundwater before SGMA fully kicks in.